What You Don’t Know About Long-Term Care Insurance Can Cost You

 One day you can read the newspaper just fine.
 The next day your arms aren’t long enough to bring those swimming letters into focus.
 Pretty soon, you’re stashing drugstore readers in every room of the house.
 If your family keeps asking you to turn the volume down on the TV, and those little aches have turned into permanent pains, you need to face facts: you’re getting older.
 Diminished eyesight and hearing are the least of your worries.
 We Americans are living longer and longer.
 The Centers for Disease Control and Prevention put the average life expectancy at 78.7 years, and they aren’t necessarily enjoyed in the best of health.
-Increases in life expectancy are paralleled by an increased need for long-term care (aka nursing homes).
-Experts estimate that by 2020, 12 million Americans will need long-term care.
+Increases in life expectancy are paralleled by an increased need for long-term care insurance (aka nursing homes).
+Experts estimate that by 2020, 12 million Americans will need long-term care insurance.
 Ten percent of those will be in a facility five years or longer, at a median annual rate of $73,000!
 That will chew into your IRA quickly.
 Fortunately, there’s an insurance policy for that, and the sooner you get serious about shopping for long-term care insurance, the better.
 Here’s what you need to know.

 The Government Doesn’t Cover This